DynamicsAndNeuralSystems/OverlappingCommunityDetection/README.md

 * isBenchmark -	0 for no benchmark, 1 for benchmark. *Default is 0*
 * benchfilename - String name of the text file within which the benchmark communities are defined

 This function also saves the Final structure as a file called `Computation_Result.mat`.
 This file will be accessed by the Visualisation code.

 ### File structure ###

 These files are organised as such:

-Within the `./Computation_Module`, there are many directories.
+Within the `Computation_Module`, there are many directories.
 Most of these are names of methods currently implemented.
 Within these directories, there are 3 files -

 * `call_[MethodName].m` - This function is called by the overarching `computation.m` function.
 It simplifies the entire process down to one line.
 * `run_[MethodName].m` - This function is called to do the actual calculations; running the algorithm and spitting out its output (Note: If calculations need to be hard coded to specific directories, this is done within this m file.
 For examples, view `run_Gopalan.m`).
 * `process_[MethodName].m` - Called after running the algorithm, as this function will take the algorithm output and convert it to the universal matrix format, explained below.

-Apart from these directories, there are two others called `./Conversions` and `./SourceCode`.
+Apart from these directories, there are two others called `Conversions` and `SourceCode`.

-* `./Conversions` is a directory that holds the m files that convert any of the 3 types of inputs into other types.
+* `Conversions` is a directory that holds the m files that convert any of the 3 types of inputs into other types.
 This directory should not be changed, unless there is a different type of input that is not adjacency matrix, undirected list or directed list.
-* `./SourceCode` is the directory where all the algorithms are stored within their own folder.
+* `SourceCode` is the directory where all the algorithms are stored within their own folder.

 Finally, the main overarching function, `Computation.m`.
 This function is the one to call (as seen above) when the computation of algorithms is needed.

 ### Algorithm Output ###